Skip to main content

 How will the Oregon Department of Education (ODE) and Department of Early Learning and Care (DELC) use information collected during the Family Conversation?

-ODE and DELC will use the information to better understand families’ experiences.
+ODE and DELC will use the information to better understand families’ strengths, experiences and needs.
 They will also inform the state’s education programs, policies, and funding.
-The information may also be used to:
+The information may also be used to answer these research questions:

 When will all Oregon schools be required to hold the Family Conversation?